 Director of Marketing and Development

 Sajjan Sharma, MSW, leads our development and marketing efforts.
-Besides these responsibilities, he is an active clinician at CrossPoint and is also Lead Pastor of the Pioneer Valley Church of Christ in Chicopee, Massachusetts.
+Besides these responsibilities, is also Lead Pastor of the Pioneer Valley Church of Christ in Chicopee, Massachusetts.
 See our Staff Page to learn more about Sajjan.

 Clinical Care Coordinator